 To cut down on the bite from the red onion, you can quick pickle them in just a few minutes.
-If you do this, you may wish to cut back the salt by ¼-1/2 tsp and the lemon by ½-1 tbsp.
-See our guide here.
+If you do this, you may wish to cut back the salt by ¼-1/2 teaspoon and the lemon by ½-1 tablespoon See our guide here.

 - Category: Salad